sebe324/OpenCL-Examples/README.md

 This [tutorial](https://www.youtube.com/playlist?list=PLzy5q1NUJKCJocUKsRxZ0IPz29p38xeM-) is quite helpful.
 Really good and to the point.

-I downloaded the sdk from this [repo](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK).
+I downloaded the sdk for amd from this [repo](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK).
+I think they removed it from their site for some reason.